-County governments carry out solid waste programs including management of landfills and transfer stations, collection of household hazardous waste, and coordination of recycling activities.
-Access: Look in your phone book under county office listings for health, zoning, planning, or solid waste departments.
+County governments carry out solid waste programs including management of landfills and transfer stations, collection of household hazardous waste and coordination of recycling activities.

 Lake property owner associations have been formed for many lakes in Minnesota.
 The purpose of a lake association can vary.
 They may be organized mainly for social and security reasons, around a specific issue such as weed control, for political purposes, or to encourage activities such as water quality testing or placement of navigational buoys.
 Individual lake associations may join together to form county Coalitions of Lake Associations (COLAs).

 Contact your county water planner to find out about lake associations in your area.
 For assistance in organizing a lake association, contact your county water plan coordinator, county office of the University of Minnesota Extension or Minnesota Waters.